xytrux/CS2-Uninstaller/README.md

 # CS2-Uninstaller
 A simple script to remove CS2 from your CS:GO Legacy game.

+It is for people who don't want to waste space for CS2 when all you want is CS:GO

 ## Installation

 Download the Powershell script if you are on Windows.